Small Batch Dinner Rolls

-These fluffy Small Batch Dinner Rolls are made from scratch using yeast then brushed with homemade honey butter on top.
+These fluffy Small Batch Dinner Rolls are made from scratch yeast rolls brushed with homemade honey butter on top.
 Recipe makes 4-6 eggless dinner rolls, ideal to serve alongside your dinner for two.

 Kneading homemade dough is therapeutic, but often times it requires patience.